silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

 You will also have to change the secure hash algorithm from SHA-256 to SHA-1

 1. Right click the relying party and choose properties.
-2. Choose the `Advanced` tab and select the `SHA-1` option in the dropdown and press OK.
+2. Choose the "Advanced" tab and select the "SHA-1" option in the dropdown and press OK.

 ![](img/1_set_encryption_to_sha1.png)